Restricted to Master of Social Work.

 The unit HGW616 Advanced Critical Practice is a co-requisite for students undertaking this fieldwork placement.

-In Semester 2, students are required to undertake a minimum of 500 hours of placement in a setting that is relevant to social work practice in order to experience a range of practice tasks.
-Field educators are allocated to each student (provided by social workers with a minimum of 2 years' full time equivalent post-graduation experience in the field) and through supervision, the theory of social work is translated into practice.
+Students are required to undertake a minimum of 500 hours of placement in a setting that is relevant to social work practice, in order to experience a range of practice processes and tasks.
+Field educators are allocated to each student and through supervision (provided by a social worker with a minimum of 2 years' full time equivalent post-graduation experience in the field), the theory of social work is integrated into practice.
 Students will be required to attend preparation seminars and a placement interview prior to commencing placement.

 |Unit name||Social Work Practicum 2|